SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Blade Mark

 Once during your turn, the first creature you hit with a dagger attack receives Blade Mark condition until the end of your next turn, unless the creature is already affected by that condition.
 When you attack a creature affected by Blade Mark, you consume the mark and roll that attack with advantage.
-If the attack hits, the creature takes extra damage equal to half your rogue level (rounded up).
+If you hit with a dagger attack, the creature takes extra damage equal to half your rogue level (rounded up).

 ## Level 9

 * Hail of Blades

-Starting at 9th level, whenever you attack a creature affected by Blade Mark using a dagger, you can use your reaction to summon a maelstrom of ethereal blades and hurl them at your enemies.
+Starting at 9th level, when you hit a creature affected by Blade Mark with a dagger attack, you can use your reaction to summon a maelstrom of ethereal blades and hurl them at your enemies.
 Each creature within 15 feet of the target, including the target, must pass a Dexterity saving throw or receive force damage equal to your sneak attack damage and become affected by Blade Mark condition regardless of if they pass the saving throw or not.
 You can use this feature once per short rest.

 ## Level 13